b97jre/RNAseqCourseScilife/labs/kallisto.md

 It should take less than 10 minutes.

-Next, download the FASTA files from the [download area](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/diffExp/FASTQ/) .
+Next, copy the FASTA files from uppmax ``/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/diffExp/FASTQ/`` .
 When that is done, it's time for quantifying the FASTQ files against our Kallisto index with bootstrapping for later use in Sleuth.
 You could do that one by one, with a command like

     time kallisto/kallisto quant -i hsGRCh38_kallisto -t 4 -b 100 7_111116_AD0341ACXX_137_1_index1_1.fastq.gz 7_111116_AD0341ACXX_137_1_index1_2.fastq.gz -o sample1